Email clients on linux

 2. What perfunctory keyboard shortcuts there are, are not discoverable, in that they do not show up in tooltips in the modern fashion.
 They are in the manual, though.

-3. For me on linux the keyboard shortcut to delete a message works a few times then breaks until I restart the app.
-There are only 5 keyboard shortcuts in the Mail View, so that means that 20% of them are broken.
+3. For me on Linux, the keyboard shortcut to delete a message works a few times then breaks until I restart the app.
+There are only 5 keyboard shortcuts in the Mail View, so that means 20% of them are broken.

-OK, so new summary: Dubious privacy, shiny interface which is easy for beginner but hard for regular users.
+OK, so new summary: Dubious privacy, shiny interface which is easy for beginners but hard for regular users.
 This app is boomer-bait.

 7 Sylpheed/Claws

 Sylpheed is a light, apparently simple mail client that I see recommended where people are complaining about Evolution being slow.
-It seems to be intermittently maintained, and to use antiquated technology.
+It seems to be intermittently maintained and uses antiquated technology.
 Claws is AFAICT a fork and has exactly the same selling points except more modern (?) and less intermittent development.
-It looks like neither support any kind of rich text formatting when writing emails.
+It looks like neither supports any kind of rich text formatting when writing emails.
 But to be fair, HTML email composition has only been around since 1996, so it is understandable that the developers don’t wish to leap in too soon to this ephemeral new “world wide web” fad.
-They can sit this one out and instead ride the next hype cycle, and play the long game.
+They can sit this one out and instead ride the next hype cycle and play the long game.
 Fun fact: all tech trends converge upon a single ultimate mega trend which is the entropic heat death of the universe.
-Truly future proof software targets thermal equilibrium.
+Truly future-proof software targets thermal equilibrium.

 8 Kube